tutorial

 The benefits of FlatBuffers

 FlatBuffers streamlines reading by allowing you to access your serialized data without iterating through it to parse or unpack it.
-Foxglove Studio leverages these benefits when reading in FlatBuffers-encoded byte arrays, as it uses a slice into the message buffer to access the data it needs.
+Foxglove leverages these benefits when reading in FlatBuffers-encoded byte arrays, as it uses a slice into the message buffer to access the data it needs.

 FlatBuffers is also memory-efficient when writing to MCAP files.
 While its serialized data output is on par with Protobuf, it has a much smaller memory footprint than JSON.